mattychang/mattychang/README.md

 # Matthew Chang
 ## About me

-I am an undergraduate student studying at Case Western Reserve University.
-I currently do chemical epigenomics and cancer biology research with Berkley Gryder.
-I am interested in identifying targetable vulnerabilities using molecular and genomic techniques and developing new tools.
+I am an research assistant in Berkley Gryder's lab at Case Western Reserve University.
+I currently work in the space of chemical biology, cancer biology, and epigenetics.
+I am interested in identifying targetable vulnerabilities using molecular and on developing new tools to study oncogenic mechanisms.

 You can reach out to me at:
 matthew.chang.hawaii@gmail.com